 He has performed in Broadway and Off-Broadway productions including The Best is Yet To Come, Come Fly Away, Hunka Hunka Burnin' Love, Kinky Boots, Memphis, and The Wedding Singer.

 As Educator…Nathan has conducted clinics, workshops, and presentations at Amherst College, Eastman School of Music, Jazz Education Network, Ithaca College, Salem State University, Rutgers University, New Jersey Association of Jazz Educators, University of Massachusetts, and the US Scholastic Band Association.
-He is the founding director of the Horizons Music Academy in New Canaan, Connecticut, instructor at the Queens College Center for Preparatory Studies in Music, and Department Chair in music at the Rockland Country Day School.
+He served as the founding director of the Horizons Music Academy in New Canaan, Connecticut, instructor at the Queens College Center for Preparatory Studies in Music, and Department Chair of music at the Rockland Country Day School.
+He currently teaches in the Performing Arts division at Yorktown Schools.

 As Composer…Nathan has been recognized by the BMI Composers Workshop, ASCAP, and the Amherst College department of music.
 He has enjoyed several commissions and is currently the music composer for the Visual Learning Company.